 You wouldn’t be the first to be caught off-guard by the on-the-spot barrage of questions at the rental car counter.
 Will you prepay for gas or fill it yourself?
 Is there more than one driver?
-And the biggest stumper: Do you want to add on different types of insurance?
+Do you want to add insurance?
 No matter how long your journey, it’s enough to make anyone bleary-eyed.

-While seasoned travelers may already know about perks that come with certain credit cards like airport lounge access and free checked bags (with some airlines), perhaps lesser known is that deep in the fine print, there is a long list of other benefits.
-This includes rental car protection with many (but not all) cards.
+Seasoned travelers may already know about perks that come with certain credit cards—airport lounge access, free checked bags—but deep in the fine print is a long list of other benefits.
+Rental car protection comes with many (but not all) cards.
 In addition to this credit card coverage, your regular auto insurance (if you have your own vehicle back home) will also cover a rental car.
 Given all that protection, do you really need to purchase rental car insurance at the counter, too?

-There are two types of rental car insurance categories—primary and secondary.
-For one, they differ in the time sequence that they would kick in to protect you, as either a first or supplemental layer of protection.
+There are two types of rental car insurance categories—primary and secondary—think either a first or supplemental layer of protection.

 While your own auto policy typically serves as the primary coverage for car rentals, you can choose to purchase a “collision damage waiver” from the rental company to serve as your primary insurance instead.
 It covers any damage in the event of an accident, avoiding the need for your own car insurance to get involved.
 It isn’t cheap—it can be around $20 to $30 per day—but if you’re trying to keep your personal car insurance monthly payments to a minimum, you don’t want to be filing a claim with it over a damaged rental car, which could lead to higher monthly rates long term.

-Secondary insurance, normally available from many credit cards, kicks in to cover what your primary rental car insurance does not (after the deductible is paid out on your primary policy, if applicable).
+Secondary insurance, normally available from many credit cards, covers what your primary rental car insurance does not (after the deductible is paid out on your primary policy, if applicable).

-Here are the three most common scenarios for rental car coverage:
+The three most common scenarios for rental car coverage

 If you have personal car insurance and a regular or premium credit card, you’ll likely be fully covered.
 Your personal auto policy will serve as primary insurance, and your credit card should cover you with secondary insurance.

-If you are in an accident and underinsured, you could be liable for any expenses.
-Especially if busy or lengthy driving journeys are on the agenda, some type of protection is essential.
-If you are relying solely on credit card benefits, consider adding supplemental primary insurance from the rental company for added protection in the event you cause damage or injury to another vehicle or person.
+If you are in an accident and under-insured, you could be liable for any expenses.
+Especially if city, highway, or long driving journeys are on the agenda, some type of protection is essential.
+If you’re relying solely on credit card benefits, consider adding supplemental primary insurance from the rental company for added protection in the event you cause damage or injury to another vehicle or person.

 All U.S. states, with the exception of California, require car rental companies to provide minimum liability coverage in the regular rate of a car rental.
 Unfortunately, the minimums are very low and would always be secondary to your own personal car insurance.